Resilio Connect consumes approximately 2KB of RAM for every file/folder (4KB if you are syncing Posix or NTFS permissions).

-This article covers the following use case (The following examples assume that you are not syncing files' permissions):
+This article covers the following use case (All the following examples assume that you are not syncing files' permissions so each file/folder takes 2KB of RAM):

 - You need to deliver millions of files and you don't have enough available RAM